xuezzou/vh-dev-training/week1/hw/README.md

    @response:

    2. Let's play with it in code.
-I've already written code that will grab it from the server.
+I've already written code that will grab it from the server (you just need to fill in the URL for `getDataFromAPI`).
 Take a couple minutes and just explore it.
 Pick a person (maybe yourself) and try to get the code to print out just the data for that person.
 You don't have to turn in the code that does that.
-   3. Write code that given a number, `n` (so define a variable `n` that can easily be changed) will return the `n`th highest person _by unique spots_ (note that it's sorted by score), using score as a tiebreaker.
+   3. Write code that given a number, `n` (so define a variable `n` that can easily be changed) will return the `n`th highest person _by unique spots_ (note that they array is currently sorted by score), using score as a tiebreaker.
 For example, if `n=3`, you should return the object with the person of id "U9CT31PCG" (I'm omitting their name from here for privacy reasons).
 Return that person's object.

 ## Awry Arrays (awry)